 Because transactions are applied serially in direct apply mode, heavy use of such operations may reduce the performance of the integrated Replicat mode.
 Integrated Replicat performs best when most of the apply processing can be performed in integrated mode.
-See also "Monitoring and Controlling Processing After the Instantiation".
+See Section 15.5, "Monitoring and Controlling Processing After the Instantiation".

 The following are the benefits of using integrated Replicat versus nonintegrated Replicat.